Use the following resources to learn more about climate action at the local level.

 Resources about reducing emissions from the building sector

 Along with transportation, the building sector is one of the major sources of climate emissions in cities.
-The following resources outline key steps for reducing emissions in buildings:

 - Achieving Zero: a framework for phasing out CO2 emissions in the urban built environment by mid-century.
 Includes a framework for accelerating energy upgrades in existing buildings.